 "Tengo un Alérgica de Trigo,.... un Alérgica de Pan y harina blanco.
 No puedo comer comidas con Salsa Magi ni Salsa Soya."

 Local corn tortillas from the tortillarias have been safe for me.
 Among the tostadas sold in bags, most that I have read have been free of wheat flour, but not all..read the labels.
-There is a possibility that the tostadas served on the table (or in the nachos or chilequiles, etc) were fried in oil that is used to fry items containing wheat.
+It is likely that the tostadas served on the table (or in the nachos or chilequiles, etc) were fried in oil that is used to fry items containing wheat.
 Ask, or avoid them.
-Places I have asked & done okay include Social Justicia Cocktaileria, Penquinos at Hotel Posada del Mar, and Iguana's at Marina Paraiso.

 I don't eat at the little restaurants in the nearby colonias that sell flat chicken tacos in different varieties called tostadas, sopes, panuchos, etc.; because their tortillas are cooked in the same pan in the same oil.
-The tortillas used for sopes have wheat flour added in their masa (Or maybe it is panuchos.)
-I once brought in a plate with my own tortillas on it and had them add the toppings and they were fine with that.
-They may have unfried tortillas they could use, but that seemed easy.
+The tortillas used for sopes have wheat flour added in their masa (Or maybe it is panuchos.).